Advising, Assessment and Resources

 The MBTI questionnaire identifies individual strengths and style through clarification of personal preferences in four dimensions.
 After individually-focused advising, a Career Services adviser determines whether or not to administer the MBTI.

 A booklet format delivering a personalized Holland Code, identifying ideal work environments and interests based on expressed preferences.
 After individually-focused advising, a Career Services adviser determines whether or not to administer the SDS.

 Sorting specific skills and interests cards into levels and preferences.
 Adviser-student discussions about the choices lead to clarity about career and major preferences.
 After individually-focused advising, a Career Services adviser determines whether or not to administer the Card Sorts.

 Campbell Interests and Skills Survey (CISS)

 A computer-scored questionnaire that categorizes interests and skills into seven orientations, then further narrows these to specialized areas.
 CISS identifies career fields to investigate.
-After individually-focused advising, a Career Services adviser determines whether or not to administer the CISS.
+After individually-focused advising, a Career Center adviser determines whether or not to administer the CISS.